JonnyHonda/k100-project/_posts/2016-08-29-Just-need-to-touch-up-some-bad-spots-on-the-tank.md

 ---
 layout: post
-title: Just need to touch up some bad spots on the tank
+title: "Just need to touch up some bad spots on the tank"
 date: 2016-08-29
 ---
 Just need to touch up some bad spots on the tank﻿